-Prerequisite: PHYS 2211.
-Prerequisite or corequisite: MATH 2263.
+Prerequisite: PHYS 2211K.
 Elements of statics in two and three dimensions; forces and moments; particles, objects, and structures in equilibrium; centroids; distributed forces and beams; friction.

 ENGR 2310.
 Introduction to Signal Processing.
 4 Hours.

 Prerequisites: CS 1301 and MATH 2262.
 Introduction to signal processing for discrete-time and continuous-time signals.
 Filtering, frequency response, Fourier Transform, Z Transform.
 Laboratory emphasizes computer-based signal processing.